reven0n/tp/docs/UserGuide.md

 # NUS Event Mailer Pro User Guide

-NUS Event Mailer Pro (NUS EMP) is a **desktop app for managing contacts, optimized for use via a  Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
+NUS Event Mailer Pro (NUS EMP) is a **desktop app for managing contacts, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
 If you can type fast, NUS EMP can get your contact management tasks done faster than traditional GUI apps.

 <!-- * Table of Contents -->
 <page-nav-print />